Cyancey96/python_challenge/README.md

 "country_code!=JP:latitude<0"- Filters responses with a latitude less than 0 if JP is not their country_code

 "country_code=US:zip_code=:longitude>=0" - Filters responses with a country_code of "US", a blank zip code, and a longitude greater than or equal to 0.

+Running Unit/Integration Tests:

+You can get pytest using "pip install pytest".
+You can run unit tests using "pytest unit_tests.py" and you can run integration tests using "pytest integration_tests.py".